-Pet Ronnie (3yr/ Male/ Labrador Retriever) referred from elsewhere, was brought in comatose stage with history of progressive detoriation along with elevated renal function values.
-On complete laboratory investigation the pet was diagnosed with addison disease.
+Pet Ronnie (3yr/ Male/ Labrador Retriever) referred from elsewhere, was brought in a comatose stage with a history of progressive deterioration along with elevated renal function values.
+On complete laboratory investigation, the pet was diagnosed with a problem of Addisonian Crisis in Dogs.
 Pet has recovered and is normally functional on oral medication.

-Hypoadrenocorticism (Addison's disease) is often called the great pretender because it is usually presented with nondescript signs and symptoms.
-As a result it is many times misdiagnosed which can cause a delay in treatment and a life-threatening condition.
+Hypoadrenocorticism (Addisonian Crisis in Dogs) is often called the great pretender because it is usually presented with nondescript signs and symptoms.
+As a result, it is many times misdiagnosed which can cause a delay in treatment and a life-threatening condition.

 An adrenal crisis is an acute medical emergency and requires the staff to work quickly in order for the patient to have the best chance of survival.